Salma457/Salma457/README.md

 ### 👩‍💻 About Me

 I'm a passionate Junior Full Stack Web Developer & Odoo Developer with a strong foundation in modern open-source technologies.
-I enjoy building scalable, maintainable applications and working in collaborative environments.
 Graduated with honors in Business Information Systems and completed a **9-month professional training** in the Open Source Track at the Information Technology Institute (ITI).

 - 🔭 Currently working as a **freelancer**